0xhackerfren/Prowler_mass_scan/README.md

 Prepare your CSV file (for example, accounts.csv) with the columns:

-Account Name
+Account Name,
-Access Key ID
+Access Key ID,
-Secret Access Key
+Secret Access Key,

 Run the script: